 They breed without love or even casual regard.
 They defecate on each other’s doorsteps.
 They watch their neighbors for signs of misfortune, and only then do they laugh.
 In the book they do a lot of laughing, having so much bad luck.
 Several times they even laughed at the anthropologist, who found this especially repellent (one senses, between the lines, that the scholar is not himself the world’s luckiest man).
 Worse, they took him into the family, snatched his food, defecated on his doorstep, and hooted dislike at him.
 They gave him two bad years.

 Three decades later, Soling decided to travel to Ik territory and meet the people who were either maligned by Turnbull or lived up (or down) to the portrait.
-The chronicle of that voyage is in the marvelous documentary Ikland, that can be ordered from the film’s website.
+The chronicle of that voyage is in the marvelous documentary Ikland.
 As someone who has followed controversies in academic anthropology for the better part of two decades, I can say that this film should be required viewing in anthropology classes everywhere.
 It is a singular lesson in how the social scientist can impose their own worldview on an innocent people in a manner that reminds one of colonial domination.
 After all, Turnbull’s Britain once ruled all of Uganda so why shouldn’t he have his way with a mere tribe?

 While it was within the realm of possibility that the Ik were as bad as Thomas portrayed them (he did blame their obnoxious traits on circumstances forced on them rather than any genetic predisposition), Soling must have sensed that another reality lurked beneath the surface as he said in a statement on the Ikland website: